TekCreek/flutter-examples/lab-2/first/README.md

         flutter run
     ```

-   or launch the emulator and run the application in the emulator.
+   Emulator - launch the emulator and run the application in the emulator.
-   Note - Applicable for VS Code
+   Note - Applicable for VS Code, as a pre-requisite you need to
+   first create a virtual device through android virtual device manager.
    ```
         ctrl + shift + p
         Flutter: Launch Emulator

-        choose the device on which you want to run, if you are not sure you can leave this step and
+        choose the device you created using AVD.
    ```